sketchc89/strassen/README.md

 * Implemented as a template library.
 Care was taken to surface as many errors as possible at compile time rather than runtime
 * Matrices are statically allocated so the size of matrices must be known at compile time
 * Compile-time failures - matrix multiplication with invalid dimensions, matrix multiplication with unequal types
 * Implements naive matrix multiplication.
-[Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm) and other very efficient matrix multiplication algos are only more efficient for large matrices.
+[Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm) and other very efficient matrix multiplication algos are only more efficient for large matrices and exact types like double.
+The error when using floats grows quickly.
 * A variable size matrix library has the advantages of ease of use and less templating, but suffers from memory fragmentation which can potentially hurt performance.
 If a variable size matrix were needed I would implement it as a separate class (similar to Matrix2d vs MatrixXd in the popular linear algebra library Eigen)